Do You Really Need a Webcam in 2025?

 • Microsoft Surface Laptop 6

-These all come with webcams that are more than good enough for:
+These all come with webcams that are more than good enough for Zoom meetings, Google Meet, or chatting with family.

 Despite the improvements in integrated solutions, a dedicated webcam still offers significant advantages in 2025, making it a worthwhile investment for specific users.